qwertystop/qwertystop.github.io/_drafts/platforms-beyond-data.md

 ### Submersive diversions

-Swimming is generally treated by most platformers as something similar to the third kind of power-up: A section of the game that plays differently from the rest.
+Swimming is generally treated by most platformers as something similar to the third kind of power-up: a section of the game that plays differently from the rest.
 Where water is present in a game, and not treated as an instant-death hazard, there's two common ways of handling it (and one less-common), plus one optional addendum.